Vayakhel

-Jews read it the 22nd Sabbath after Simchat Torah, generally in March or rarely in late February.
+Rabbinic Jews read it on the 22nd Shabbat after Simchat Torah, generally in March or rarely in late February.
 The lunisolar Hebrew calendar contains up to 55 weeks, the exact number varying between 50 in common years and 54 or 55 in leap years.
-In leap years (for example, 2019, 2022, 2024, and 2027), parashah Vayakhel is read separately.
-In common years (for example, 2018, 2020, 2021, 2023, and 2026), parashah Vayakhel is usually combined with the next parashah, Pekudei, to help achieve the number of weekly readings needed (although in some non-leap years, such as 2025, they are not combined).
+In leap years (for example, 2024 and 2027), Parashat Vayakhel is read separately.
+In common years (for example, 2023 and 2026), Parashat Vayakhel is usually combined with the next parashah, Pekudei, to help achieve the number of weekly readings needed (although in some non-leap years, such as 2025, they are not combined).

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.

-First reading – Exodus 35:1–20
+First reading—Exodus 35:1–20

 In the first reading (עליה, aliyah), Moses convoked the Israelites to build the Tabernacle.
 Moses started by reminding them of God's commandment to keep the Sabbath of complete rest.
-Then Moses told them to collect gifts of materials from those whose heart so moved them – gifts of gold, silver, copper, colored yarns, fine linen, goats hair, tanned ram skins, acacia wood, olive oil, spices, lapis lazuli, and other stones.
+Then Moses told them to collect gifts of materials from those whose heart so moved them—gifts of gold, silver, copper, colored yarns, fine linen, goats hair, tanned ram skins, acacia wood, olive oil, spices, lapis lazuli, and other stones.
 Moses invited all who were skilled to make the Tabernacle, its furnishings, and the priests' vestments.